fbpx

 Instructions

-1. Place everything in a slow cooker over low for at least 8 hours, until the beef shreds easily with a fork.
+1. Place everything but sub rolls and cheese in a slow cooker over low for at least 8 hours, or high for 4 hours, until the beef shreds easily with a fork and registers at least 165°.

-2. Place shredded beef and peppers on the bottom half of a bun, add cheese and put under the broiler to melt.
+2. Butter both sides of a sub roll and place shredded beef and peppers on the bottom half of a bun, add cheese and put both sides of bun under the broiler to melt.

 Recommended Products